Sumit-Rasal/MLops-Project/README.md

 > 8. **Job5**: Retrain the model or notify that the best model is being created
 > 9. Create One extra job job6 for monitor : If container where app is running. fails due to any reason then this job should
-> automatically start the container again from where the last trained model left
+> automatically start the container again from where the last trained model left **Note** - Here we are using the Fashion Dataset.For Training the Model.
 **Job-1**
 * In The job first we are pulling the data from Mlops-Project Directory . for this we are use the git plugin.
 * Downloaded data we are cp into one folder.